Quantum Internet: Technologies, Protocols, and Research Challenges: Quantum Internet Fundamentals

 \textbf{Quantum gates:} A quantum gate is a fundamental building block of quantum circuits that can manipulate a quantum state or qubit.
-Quantum gates, for example, $X$, Hadamard, Toffoli, $CZ$, etc., can be considered analogous to logic gates like AND, OR, XOR, etc in classical computing.
+Quantum gates, for example, $X$, Hadamard, Toffoli, $CZ$, etc., can be considered analogous to logic gates like AND, OR, XOR, etc, in classical computing.
 In quantum mechanical terms, a quantum gate is an operator applied to a ket $|\psi \rangle = \alpha |0 \rangle + \beta |1 \rangle$ that changes it to a ket $|\psi^{'} \rangle = \alpha^{'} |0 \rangle + \beta^{'} |1 \rangle$.
 The quantum gates can be represented by square matrices which act linearly on the quantum states \cite{nielsen10}.
-For example, the quantum NOT gate i.e., $X$ is expressed as follows:
+For example, the quantum NOT gate that is, $X$ is expressed as follows:

 and it has the same effect as its classical counterpart: the classical NOT gate flips a $0$ into a $1$ (and a $1$ into a $0$), whereas the quantum X gate flips a $|0\rangle$ into a $|1\rangle$ (and a $|1\rangle$ into a $|0\rangle$).
-For a matrix $U$ to be a quantum gate, it must be unitary i.e., it should satisfy the condition $U^{\dagger}U = I$.
-Here the notation $U^{\dagger}$ is called the \textit{adjoint} i.e., transpose conjugate of the matrix $U$.
-This is necessary to maintain the sum of probabilities to be one after the operation of the quantum gate i.e., $| \alpha^{'} |^2 + |\beta^{'}|^2 = 1$.
+For a matrix $U$ to be a quantum gate, it must be unitary; that is, it should satisfy the condition $U^{\dagger}U = I$.
+Here, the notation $U^{\dagger}$ is called the \textit{adjoint}, that is, the transpose conjugate of the matrix $U$.
+This is necessary to maintain the sum of probabilities to be one after the operation of the quantum gate, that is, $| \alpha^{'} |^2 + |\beta^{'}|^2 = 1$.

 A quantum gate can be categorised as a $n$-qubit gate where $n$ is the number of qubits the gate can be operated on.
 The $X$ gate represented in eq~\ref{eq:x_gate} is a 1-qubit gate.
-An example of a 2-qubit gate is $CZ$ which is represented as follows:
+An example of a 2-qubit gate is $CZ$, which is represented as follows:

 In general, a $n$-qubit quantum gate corresponds to a matrix of dimension of $2^n$.